-1. Who can submit proposals?
+2. Who can submit proposals?

 Any coastal FHP or its partner is eligible to apply for this funding opportunity.
 Organizations that are not already partners in a coastal FHP are also welcome to apply, provided that they coordinate with the relevant FHP coordinator on their application.
+A brief acknowledgement of support from the corresponding FHP coordinator can help to demonstrate this coordination.

-2. How will funds be distributed?
+3. How will funds be distributed?
 Does there need to be a funding mechanism already in place for the project?

 Typically, the interstate fisheries commissions are simple mechanisms NOAA Fisheries can utilize to disburse money.
 NOAA Fisheries has existing agreements with every commission.
 Proposals do not need to budget for any overhead associated with the funding mechanism (e.g., transfer through a commission).
 FHPs and partners do not need to have a funding mechanism in place to submit a proposal.
 If there is not a funding mechanism identified in the proposal, we will work to identify whether a mechanism exists.

-3. Will funds need to go through NOAA Fisheries regional offices?
+4. Will funds need to go through NOAA Fisheries regional offices?